If so, you could be facing serious consequences. The war on drugs is very much alive ...Read More »

 Gainesville Criminal Defense Lawyers Standing on Duty for YouCriminal Defense Lawyers in Gainesville, Ocala, Lake City & Palatka

-At the Law Offices of Edwards & Mason, our dedicated criminal defense lawyers represent Gainesville residents and people in other communities in North Central Florida, such as Ocala and Bronson, who have been charged with a wide variety of offenses.
+At the Law Offices of Edwards & Jones, our dedicated criminal defense lawyers represent Gainesville residents and people in other communities in North Central Florida, such as Ocala and Bronson, who have been charged with a wide variety of offenses.
 We have the skill and experience to guide you through the legal process and build the strongest possible defense for your specific circumstances.
-Thomas L. Edwards and Geoffrey R. Mason are long-standing members of the local community who graduated from the University of Florida.
+Thomas L. Edwards is a long-standing member of the local community who graduated from the University of Florida.
 We take pride in diligently assisting our neighbors in their times of need.
-At the Law Offices of Edwards & Mason, an attorney is on duty to speak with you 24 hours a day, seven days a week.
+At the Law Offices of Edwards & Jones, an attorney is on duty to speak with you 24 hours a day, seven days a week.
 Call our office without delay if you are facing drug charges, prosecution for a sex crime, or allegations related to domestic violence, firearms offenses, DUI, or any other criminal matter.Vigorous Legal Representation in Fighting Drug Charges

 Drug crimes are serious offenses that can come with significant consequences for a defendant and his or her family.
 The penalties vary based on the type and amount of the substance, but they often include jail time, fines, and the loss of driving privileges.
 It is important to understand that state law imposes mandatory minimum sentences in many cases.
 This means that a prosecutor or judge generally cannot lower the penalties below a certain threshold, even if the defendant is particularly sympathetic.
 This is why it is absolutely vital that a person charged with or even suspected of a drug crime contact an experienced criminal attorney as soon as possible.